nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - s (e.g. `view s`)

 <div class="span" class="alert alert-success">
-:bulb: **Tip:** If the right panel is showing a person's module, changing the person by typing `view 3` for example, will result in the right panel displaying the module tab of the person at index 3.
+:bulb: <b>Tip:</b> If the right panel is showing a person's module, changing the person by typing `view 3` for example, will result in the right panel displaying the module tab of the person at index 3.
 The same applies for skills.
 </div>

 **Examples:**